mengiefen/mengiefen/README.md

 <h2 align="center">I am Full Stack Developer, Electrical Engineer</h2>

 `I do front-end and back-end web development.
-I'm also electrical engineer who enjoys to work in embedded electronics and power electronics & drives design.I really enjoy learning new programming languages and frameworks like React.
+I'm electrical engineer who enjoys working on embedded electronics and power electronics & drives.
+I really enjoy learning new programming languages and frameworks like React.
 I enjoy challenging myself and learn from it.`